zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 Model versions are created implicitly as you are running your machine learning training, so you don't have to immediately think about this.
-If you want more control over how and when these versions are controlled, our API has you covered, with options for whether new model versions are created as well as for the deletion of new model versions when pipeline runs fail.
-[See above](model-management.md#explicit-python-sdk-registration) for how to create model versions explicitly.
+If you want more control over how and when these versions are controlled,

+> our API has you
+covered, with options for whether new model versions are created as well as for the deletion of new model versions when pipeline runs fail.

+is this still true? can't find these options in ModelVersion anymore.
+ [See
+above](model-management.md#explicit-python-sdk-registration) for how to create model versions explicitly.